 Nancy Notarianni is an award-winning watercolorist, graphic designer and watercolor painting instructor living in the Middleburg Heights/Berea, Ohio area.
 Her decades of experience in graphic design are rooted in a BFA in advertising and fashion illustration from the University of Kansas.

 Nancy is a Signature Member of the Ohio Watercolor Society.
 Nancy is also serves as newsletter editor for the Ohio Watercolor Society.
 She enjoys teaching watercolor and recently opened her own studio/gallery in Berea for watercolor classes.
 Nancy has also been invited to many of the Cuyahoga County, Ohio branch libraries (Fairview Park, Parma South, Bedford, Olmsted Falls, Mayfield to name a few) to present watercolor programs.
-(See Watercolor Classes for Sept.
-2019 library program) Nancy will also be teaching at The Cleveland Museum of Art.
+Nancy will also be teaching at The Cleveland Museum of Art.
 Nov.
 6 is a watercolor workshop and in Spring 2020, an 8 week watercolor series.
 Sign up with the Museum.

-One of Nancy's original watercolors (Hydrangeas and Roses) has been selected to be one of the hourly lottery drawings at the 35th Annual Fine Print Fair hosted by The Print Club of Cleveland on Sept.
+One of Nancy's original watercolors (Hydrangeas and Roses) was selected to be one of the hourly lottery drawings at the 35th Annual Fine Print Fair hosted by The Print Club of Cleveland on Sept.
 12-15, 2019 at the Cleveland Museum of Art.
 The Fine Print Fair benefits the museum's Department of Prints and Drawings.
-Admission is free and open to the public.

 Nancy describes her affinity to watercolor by saying that it is her “...favorite medium because of the transparent quality and the unpredictability of the combination of water and paint.”